TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘Greta’ Director Commentary, ‘Into the Spider-Verse’ Nods to Past Spider-Man Movies and More Read More
+    *   Today in Movie Culture: ‘Captain Marvel’ Brings Back a ‘90s Fad, Eddie Vedder and Judy Garland Cover ‘A Star is Born’ Songs and More Read More
     *   Oscar Winner Rami Malek to Play the Next Bond Villain.
 Here’s Everything We Know Read More
     *   Red-Band ‘Hellboy’ Trailer Reminds Us the Reboot is R-Rated.
 Here’s Everything We Know Read More